 Based on the Eisner Award winning Dark Horse comic by ‘My Chemical Romance’ singer Gerard Way and artist Gabriel Ba.
 ‘The Umbrella Academy’ is the story about a dysfunctional family of superheroes, who reluctantly reunite at their father’s funeral.
 Together, they learn from a long-lost sibling, that they have only a few days to prevent the end of the world.

-The series starts by birth.
-Forty-three children born from women with spontaneous pregnancies across the world, all at the same date and time.
+The series starts by birth: forty-three children born from women with spontaneous pregnancies across the world, all at the same date and time.

 Seven of them are adopted into the illustrious ‘Umbrella Academy’, a school run by peculiar philanthropist, Sir Reginald Hargreeves.
 An eccentric billionaire with but one intention: save the world.
 These seven would later grow up to be dysfunctional adults, reluctant superheroes forced to come together only to grow apart.

 Meet Your Heroes

-It’s odd to admit but Luther (#1), is more visually appealing in the show compared to the comic.
+It’s odd to admit this but Luther (#1), is more visually appealing in the show compared to the comic.
 It’s one of the biggest changes but works well for the series.
 He’s a good leader, but one who hasn’t had the opportunity in years, living for years on the moon because of a cause no one believes in anymore.
 He has a large stature and commanding strength, but his nobility is a little blunt in world layered within shades of grey.

 Diego (#2) is what you get when you mix Bullseye’s skills from Daredevil with Nightwing’s independence from Batman.
 He’s nimble, but a hothead.
 One who’s constantly butting heads with Luther.